-6. This ISA (UK) is effective for audits of financial statements for periods commencing on or after 17 June 2016.
-Earlier adoption is permitted.
+6. This ISA (UK) is effective for audits of financial statements for periods commencing on or after 15 December 2019.

 Objectives

 7. The objectives of the auditor are to determine key audit matters and, having formed an opinion on the financial statements, communicate those matters by describing them in the auditor's report.